| | |

 station complete with a printing press and piano.
 It still exists,

 but is being damaged by the effects of global warming.
+Later in the afternoon we took a

 short ferry ride across the bay to Devonport, and charming village